-Reading Prose and Poetry See Benchmarks for Excellent Student Thinking 10.R.1.1, 10.R.1.2, 10.R.1.3, 10.R.1.4 Indicator Below Expectations At/Near Expectations Above Expectations represents conflicting character perspectives. • A song and read the lyrics together.
-Compare the literal message to the figurative message. • A variety of poems.
+Reading Prose and Poetry See Benchmarks for Excellent Student Thinking 10.R.1.1, 10.R.1.2, 10.R.1.3, 10.R.1.4 Indicator Below Expectations At/Near Expectations Above Expectations How are the universal themes related?
+What evidence supports those themes?
+Literary texts that reflect coming of age experiences and how the author represents conflicting character perspectives.
+A song and read the lyrics together.
+Compare the literal message to the figurative message.
+A variety of poems.
 Review the ways the author creates mood, tone, and potential multiple meanings in each poem.
+How are the universal themes related?
+What evidence supports those themes?
+Literary texts that reflect coming of age experiences and how the author represents conflicting character perspectives.
 A song and read the lyrics together.
 Compare the literal message to the figurative message.
 A variety of poems.
 Review the ways the author creates mood, tone, and potential multiple meanings in each poem.
+How are the universal themes related?
+What evidence supports those themes?
+Literary texts that reflect coming of age experiences and how the author represents complex conflicting character perspectives.
 A song or poem with figurative language created by your learner.
 Analyze the meaning behind the figurative language used.
 A poem that does not have a clear message or resolution.
 Review the ways the author creates mood, tone, and potential multiple meanings in each poem.